Skip to main content

 3.1.5.1 RDF TURTLE

-The rdf turtle file, an instance of the Semantic Aspect Meta Model, is the master for generating additional file formats and serializations.
-It can be found in the current version 2.0.0 in the github repository.
+The rdf turtle file is the master for generating additional file formats and serializations.
+It can be found on github repository.

-The open source command line tool of the Eclipse Semantic Modeling Framework is used for generation of other file formats like JSON Schema, aasx for Asset Administration Shell Submodel Template or HTML documentation.
+The open source command line tool of the Eclipse Semantic Modelling Framework is used for generation of other file formats like JSON Schema, aasx for Asset Administration Shell Submodel Template or HTML documentation.

 3.1.5.2 JSON SCHEMA